 The world only has a limited supply of natural resources and consumption rates are increasing.
 Typical landscaping requires:

 Energy to fuel landscaping equipment (gasoline and often coal and/or natural gas to generate electricity)

 Water to irrigate plants (30% of water consumption in urban areas in the eastern US is for watering lawns)

 Creating a KBI Flex-Pave Pathway at the Wilmar Fire Department

 Soil lost through erosion after the removal of peat moss (used to improve soil) - peat moss often comes from wetlands

 Improved Health and Safety

-Planting native species provides food and shelter for the insects, birds and animals that evolved along with them.
+Landscaping with native species provides food and shelter for the insects, birds, and animals that evolved along with them.
 Our desire for new homes on larger lots results in significant clearance of natural areas.
 This fragments wildlife habitat.
 While less than 10% of all insects are harmful to plants, most pesticides are harmful or lethal to all insects.
-No species, not even humans, can survive alone on our planet -- we are all connected and dependent upon an intricate web of life from single celled plants floating in our oceans to the largest trees and animals.
+No species, not even humans, can survive alone on our planet — we are all connected and dependent upon an intricate web of life from single celled plants floating in our oceans to the largest trees and animals.

 Eliminate Invasive Plants

 Invasive plants can escape and take over natural areas which have been cleared and mismanaged.
-Non-native plants can choke out the wide variety of native plants on which our wildlife depends.
+Landscaping with non-native plants can choke out the wide variety of native plants on which our wildlife depends.